 Here’s where enterprise risk management (ERM) comes in.
 It helps you manage, minimize, and in some cases eliminate risks, to keep your organization safe and in business.

-There are many different types of risks, including operational risks, financial risks, or strategic risks, while others could be reputational, regulatory, or related to cybersecurity.
+There are many different types of risks, such as operational risks, financial risks, or strategic risks; as well as others including reputational, regulatory, or cybersecurity risk.

 What is ERM?

-Enterprise risk management is a holistic and systematic approach to identifying, addressing, and managing the organization’s various risks.
-Here, holistic means that ERM looks at risk management strategically and from an enterprise-wide perspective.
+Enterprise risk management is a holistic, disciplined approach to identifying, addressing, and managing an organization’s risks.
+ERM looks at risk management strategically and from an enterprise-wide perspective.
 Thus, it is a “top-down” methodology of risk management that calls for leadership-level decision-making.

-With ERM, the responsibility of risk management is not placed on individual departments or business units.
-Instead, the organization’s leadership, senior executives, and risk management team assess teams from an org-wide lens and accordingly sets expectations.
+With ERM, the responsibility of risk management isn’t placed on individual departments or business units.
+Instead, the organization’s leadership will assess teams from an enterprise-wide lens and set expectations accordingly.